hamidhassan85/data_analyst/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 Open the **01-Starter-Sales Analysis.pbix** file.

-> **Note**: This starter file has been specially configured to help you complete the lab.
+- This starter file has been specially configured to help you complete the lab.
 The following report-level settings have been disabled in the starter file:

->
-> - Data Load > Import relationships from data sources on first load
+  - Data Load > Import relationships from data sources on first load
-> - Data Load > Autodetect new relationships after data is loaded
+  - Data Load > Autodetect new relationships after data is loaded
->
-> *While having these two options enabled can be helpful when developing a data model, you disabled them earlier to support the lab experience.
-When you create relationships in the **Load Transformed Data in Power BI Desktop** lab, you’ll learn why you're adding each one.*

 ## Get data from SQL Server